-The Israeli mezzo-soprano (and recorder player), Bracha Kol, began her musical career as a child prodigy playing the recorder, performing with the Israeli Philharmonic conducted by Maestro Zubin Mehta at the age of 13.
+The Israeli mezzo-soprano (and recorder player), Bracha Kol, began her musical career as a child prodigy playing the recorder, performing with the Israel Philharmonic Orchestra conducted by Maestro Zubin Mehta at the age of 13.
 She travelled to Holland to study with Marion Verbruggen at the Utrecht Conservatory, where she graduated her Artist degree with honours in recorded playing, at the age of 17.
 She holds an artist degree with distinction, in singing, from the Tel-Aviv Academy.
-In 2000, she received the IVAI scholarships to study in New York with the renowned singer and teacher Mignon Dunn, and in 1992 was awarded the America-Israel Cultural Foundation Scholarship.
+In 2000, she received the IVAI scholarships to study in New York with the renowned singer and teacher Mignon Dunn, and in 1992 she was awarded the America-Israel Cultural Foundation Scholarship.
 She and later in Paris and Milan with the opera singers coach, Robert Kettelson.
 She was teaching at the Tel-Aviv Rubin Academy of music (both recorder and singing) for 5 years.

 Bracha Kol has earned the praise of critics and audiences alike for the beauty of her voice, unique timbre, musicianship and the depth of her interpretations and brilliant acting.
 As one of the leading singers in her country, she regularly performs opera, lied and oratorio.
 She has appeared in numerous recitals in the USA and in Europe and is most frequently heard in Israel.
 An extraordinarily sensitive interpreter of different styles and periods, she performs concert, oratorio and operatic repertoire ranging from early to contemporary music.

-As a mezzo-soprano soloist, Bracha Kol has worked with some of the world's leading conductors, including Harry Bicket, Leon Botstein, Robert Canetti, Philippe Entremont, Dan Ettinger, Asher Fisch, Gabor Hollerung, Nir Kabaretti, Jiri Kout, Nicolas Kraemer, Hermann Max, Zubin Mehta, Paul Nadler, Mendi Rodan, Peter Schreier, David Sebba, Gil Shohat, Saulius Sondeckis, Christoph Spering, Stanley Sperber, David Stern, Yaron Traub, Jonathan Webb, and Alberto Zedda, and and with stage directors such as David Alden, Jean Claude Auvray, Jakob Peters-Messer, Omri Nitzan, Emilio Sagi, Carlos Saura among others.
-As a concert singer, she sang with the Israeli Philharmonic Orchestra, Santa Cecilia Orchestra, Rome, Orchestra of Maggio Musicale Fiorentino (Florence, Italy), Greece Chamber Orchestra, and with the Lithuanian Chamber Orchestra.
+As a mezzo-soprano soloist, Bracha Kol has worked with some of the world's leading conductors, including Harry Bicket, Leon Botstein, Robert Canetti, Philippe Entremont, Dan Ettinger, Asher Fisch, Gábor Hollerung, Nir Kabaretti, Jiri Kout, Nicholas Kraemer, Hermann Max, Zubin Mehta, Paul Nadler, Mendi Rodan, Peter Schreier, David Sebba, Gil Shohat, Saulius Sondeckis, Christoph Spering, Stanley Sperber, David Stern, Yaron Traub, Jonathan Webb, and Alberto Zedda, and and with stage directors such as David Alden, Jean Claude Auvray, Jakob Peters-Messer, Omri Nitzan, Emilio Sagi, Carlos Saura among others.
+As a concert singer, she sang with the Israel Philharmonic Orchestra, Santa Cecilia Orchestra, Rome, Orchestra of Maggio Musicale Fiorentino (Florence, Italy), Greece Chamber Orchestra, and Lithuanian Chamber Orchestra.
 She performs regularly with all of the leading orchestras in Israel.
 In April 2013 she performed her USA debut as a soloist in several concerts, in Verdi's Requiem and in Dvorak's Stabat Mater under the baton of Maestro Lucas Richman.
 Her performances were praised by the press.

-Her 2007-2008 engagements included a debut at the Florence theatre, Italy in the role of Mercedes in Carmen, conducted by Maestro Zubin Mehta, a concert tour to Russia with the Israel Chamber orchestra singing Giovanni Battista Pergolesi's Stabat Mater, a broadcasted concert of Dmitri Shostakovich From Jewish Folk Poetry Op.79 with the Jerusalem Symphony Orchestra, a Johannes Brahms Lieder recital with Maestro Dan Ettinger (piano), and an Israeli contemporary music recital organized by the Israel Music Institute.
-Her most upcoming engagement is the role of the Fox in Cunning little vixen (Janacek) at the Israeli opera, conducted by Maestro Jonathan Webb.
+Her 2007-2008 engagements included debut at the Florence theatre, Italy in the role of Mercedes in Carmen, conducted by Maestro Zubin Mehta, a concert tour to Russia with the Israel Chamber Orchestra singing Giovanni Battista Pergolesi's Stabat Mater, a broadcasted concert of Dmitri Shostakovich From Jewish Folk Poetry Op.79 with the Jerusalem Symphony Orchestra, a Johannes Brahms Lieder recital with Maestro Dan Ettinger (piano), and an Israeli contemporary music recital organized by the Israel Music Institute.
+She later sang the role of the Fox in Cunning little vixen (Janacek) at the Israeli opera, conducted by Maestro Jonathan Webb.

-Bracha Kol's latest projects were performed to stunning audience and critical acclaim, and included an Israeli premiere of Requiem Ebraico (Zeisl) with the Israel Philharmonic Orchestra conducted by Zubin Mehta.
-With the Israel Chamber orchestra she sang J.S.
+Bracha Kol's recent projects were performed to stunning audience and critical acclaim, and included an Israeli premiere of Requiem Ebraico (Zeisl) with the Israel Philharmonic Orchestra conducted by Zubin Mehta.
+With the Israel Chamber Orchestra she sang J.S.
 Bach solo Cantatas BWV 35, BWV 53 and BWV 170, Il Tramonto (Ottorino Respighi), and El Amor Brujo (De Falla).
 With the Israel Sinfonietta, she sang Les Nuits d'ete (Berlioz) and with the Israel Symphonet she sang Kindertotenlieder (G. Mahler).
 Her latest projects included Verdi's Requiem, Pierrot Lunaire (Arnold Schoenberg), Les Nuits d'ete (Berlioz), Kindertotenlieder and Lieder eines fahrenden Gesellen (Gustav Mahler) and the world premiere of 5 Tragic songs by the renowned composer Leon Biriotti (Uruguay) which was performed on the International Holocaust Remembrance Day in Jerusalem, and recorded to the Dutch television.

 Bracha Kol's performances are most often broadcasted on the Israeli national TV and radio.
 Her performances and recordings are regularly broadcasted world wide, both to the television and to leading radio channels.
 In January 2006, two different Israeli TV channels dedicated programs to her special life story.
-She was honoured by flutist Er'ella Talmi and Maestro Yoav Talmi, to jointly perform on their latest CD; "Talmis play Talmi", to be released in January 2006 on Centaur Records, USA.
+She was honoured by flutist Er'ella Talmi and Maestro Yoav Talmi, to jointly perform on their latest CD; "Talmis play Talmi", was released in January 2006 on Centaur Records, USA.